 Wildlife corridors are typically man-made nature highways created so animals can move around without interference.
-Often built with large animals in mind, even smaller creatures like bees can thrive because of them.
+They're often built with large animals in mind, but even smaller creatures like bees can benefit from them.
 Nature corridors can help entire ecosystems flourish despite their close proximity to humans.

 Borough park workers began plowing the plots earlier this spring.
-They are planting seeds including ragged robin, cowslip and poppy in hopes of encouraging more visits form pollinating insects.
+They are planting seeds including ragged robin, cowslip and poppy to encourage more visits from pollinating insects.

 "The team curated the mix of wildflowers with bees and other insects in mind, choosing varieties that would attract these pollinators," project manager Kelly Eaton told the BBC.

 The goal is to have all the meadows blooming this summer.
 An additional plus, say park representatives, is the added burst of color the blooming wildflowers will provide.